intel/ittapi/src/ittnotify_refcol/README.md

 ## Experimental: JSON trace generation

-In addition to the default text log, the collector can produce a [Perfetto / Chrome Trace Event](https://ui.perfetto.dev) trace in JSON format.
+In addition to the default text log, the collector can produce a trace in JSON format (Perfetto).
 This mode is experimental and is disabled by default.

 To enable it, set the `EXP_LIBITTNOTIFY_GEN_JSON` environment variable to `1`: